shorman001/Online-Multilingual-Chat-System/README.md

 Setting up Azure:

 Azure services -- translate service and text analytics service--  have been used in this project by including Azure’s keys in the code.
 Getting the Azure’s keys can be done by creating an account on the Azure portal, adding a resource, searching the marketplace, and creating.
 After the creation of the service, its API key and the endpoint will be offered.

+Remember to replace the Azure keys with the keys in  in the following files:

+translate.py

+synthesize.py

+sentiment.py

 Setting up Pusher: